TiffWid/BTT_Salicylic_Acid/README.md

 * Model(s) used (e.g., CNN with transfer learning, regression models)
 * Feature selection and Hyperparameter tuning strategies
 * Training setup (e.g., % of data for training/validation, evaluation metric, baseline performance)

+The models that we used we the Support Vector Machine (SVM) and EfficientNetB0 model.

 ---